 Virginia alcohol laws apply to residents of the state.
 They also apply to its visitors.
 Its laws may vary from those in other states.
-Unfortunately, ignorance of the law is not a legal defense.
+But ignorance of the law is not a legal defense.

 - Minimum Age Laws

-- More Alcohol Laws
+- Other Alcohol Laws

-- Get Legal Advice
+- Legal Advice

 I. Minimum Age Laws